jpangia/js2mouse/readme.md

 2
 -

-memory overflow crash when reading from stdin
+memory overflow crash when reading from stdin.
+Occurs for both using getline and getchar

 <h2>TODO:</h2>
 	- translate usage of system() into exec family of functions (see man 3 execl)